-Members of the Swim Academy Network and affiliated clubs have the opportunity to partake in various camps throughout the year.
-These camps are an integral part of Western Melbourne Propulsion's program.
+Members of Propulsion have the opportunity to participate in various camps throughout the year.
+These camps are an integral part of Propulsion's program.

 Different camps are offered, depending on the needs of swimmers and availability of venues.
-Our main camps over the last several years have been to the Tasmanian State Championships and Cairns.
-Western Melbourne Propulsion has also introduced an overseas training camp aimed at providing international training and competition experience.
+Our main camps over the last several years have been to interstate State Championships and our training camp in Cairns.
+Propulsion has also introduced an overseas training camp aimed at providing international training and competition experience.
 In 2019, this camp was in the USA.

-In preparation for the long course/national season Western Melbourne Propulsion has often run a week long interstate training camp.
-Generally held during the summer break, this week long camp tests the swimmers physically and mentally as they complete a large number of training sessions and other fitness related activities.
+In preparation for the long course/national season Propulsion has often run a week-long interstate training camp.
+Generally held during the summer break, this camp tests the swimmers physically and mentally as they complete a large number of training sessions and other fitness related activities.
 This also serves as the base training for the season ahead.

 The time spent in Santa Clara was a highlight, as our swimmers were able to swim with internationally acclaimed coaches and swimmers, as well as making friends for life.
 The swimmers also enjoyed the squad's 'Cannon Ball Friday' routine, in which swimmers had to begin the set with a bomb off the blocks.

 Among heavy training sessions and vigorous dryland sessions, the swimmers were also able to take in the sights, visiting the Meer Redwood Forest for a day with Coach Logan of Santa Clara, the Google Complex in Silicon-Valley, Alcatraz and Santa Cruz.
 Another highlight was riding bicycles across the Golden Gate Bridge - a truly surreal experience.